cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/network-lib.md

 title: "Network Lib"
 date: 2022-06-20
 weight: 3
-description: >
+keywords: ["netpoll", "go net"]
+description: "Hertz integrated Netpoll and Golang network lib by default.
+Users can choose the appropriate one according to the actual scenarios to meet the best performance."

 ---

-Hertz integrated Netpoll and Golang network lib by default.
-Users can choose the appropriate one according to the actual scenarios to meet the best performance.

 ## Usage